DMSC-Instrument-Data/MDSpaceFillingPrototype/docs/bit_interleaving.md

 ```

 The two integers are then shifted by a fixed offset depending on the axis they
+represent (e.g. shift for x is 0, shift for y is 1, shift for z is 2, etc.).
+At
-represent.
-At this point there should be no integer bits overlapping.
+this point there should be no integer bits overlapping.

 ```
 0b.1.0.1.1.0.0.1.0    a << 0